almedahls logo in black

 3. Design from scratch

-Create a fully bespoke rug based on your own idea.
-We support you from first sketch to final production – with full control over materials, construction and expression.
+Create a bespoke rug based on your own idea.
+We guide you through material choices, construction and expression.